Siemens came from Munich to Cremerie de Paris

 1671 Louis Pajot and Leon Roillé started at the historic Cremerie de Paris / Villeroy Bourbon mansion

-a company that turned into the Royal French Postal Services
+a company that turned into

 for King Louis XIV.